Identify a newly attached disk, create a primary partition using fdisk, and write the partition table safely.

 n

-creates a new partition definition in the in-memory partition table.
-You typically accept defaults for a single primary partition
+n creates a new partition definition in the in-memory table.
+For a single partition lab scenario,

 Partition type: primary (default p)